Gravitational wave echoes from compact stars in $f(\mathcal{R},T)$ gravity

 \section{Gravitational wave echoes}

 The understanding of black holes and compact stars has gained a new direction after the observations of GWs.
 The detection of binary black holes merging events inspired many researchers to look into the other exotic compact objects, which can act like black hole mimickers.
 Such exotic compact objects can maintain their existence with a high compactness without featuring an event horizon in contrast to the case of black holes.
 Due to their high compactness it was proposed earlier that such compact objects can generate echoes of the GWs falling on their gravitational potential barrier \cite{pani}.
+However, even though such compact objects do exist, they may develop some instabilities when rotating.
+Such instabilities of ultracompact stars are the ergoregion instability and non-linear instabilities as reported in Ref.~s \cite{1978_Friedman,1978_Comins,2008_Cardoso,2008_Chirenti,2014_Keir,2014_Cardoso, 2016_Moschidis,2022_Cunha}.
+Also, in such cases, the linear and non-linear stability is disturbed by the existence of very long-lived modes found in \cite{2014_Cardoso}.
+These real modes can trigger nonlinearities that cannot be probed with perturbative techniques.
+Such nonlinear instability of ultracompact spherically symmetric exotic objects is recently reported in the Ref.~\cite{2022_Boyanov}.
 When GWs from a distant merging event falls on their surface it gets reflected at the photon sphere and after some time delay multiple reflection and refraction occurs.
 In order to generate echoes of GWs it is required that such objects should feature a photon sphere at $R_p=3M$, $M$ being the total mass of the star.